readthedocs/blog/ethical-advertising-works.rst

 To put it simply:

 **Ethical Advertising works**.

 In Q1 2018,
 our estimated revenue from advertising is $75,000.
-This is enough to fund our small team of 4 people.
+This is enough to fund our small team of 4 people to work on Read the Docs full-time.
-We are working at below market rates for San Francisco, but we are happy to be able to sustain Read the Docs with this model.

 When we started building our ethical advertising model, we didn't know how it would work out.